binary-com/perl-Plack-App-CGIBin-Streaming/README.md

     compile all the scripts matching all the patterns when the app object is created.

-    Currently, there is no way to watch compiled scripts for changes.
-To recompile a script you have to restart the server.
+    This technique has benefits and drawbacks:

+    - pro: more concurrent worker children in less RAM

+        see above

+    - con: no way to reload the application on the fly

+        when your scripts change you have to restart the server.
+Without preloading anything you could just kill all the worker children (or signal them to do so after the next request).

+    - pro/con: increased privileges while preloading

+        the HTTP standard port is 80 and, thus, requires root privileges to bind to. scripts are preloaded before the server opens the port.
+So, even if it later drops privilges, at preload time you still are root.

 ## Runtime environment